Hsuning/AlgorithmsNotes/Algorithms/11-Dijkstra’s algorithm.md

 	- We can see that the shortest path to Finish costs 6
 	- How do you figure out the path?
 To start with, look at the parent for Finish -> A -> B -> Start
-- Negative-Weight Edges: Dijkstra’s algorithm assumed that because you were processing the poster node, there was no cheapest way to get to that node.
-So you can’t use negative-weight edges with Dijkstra’s algorithm.
-Use #BallmanFordAlgorithm

 # Data Structure Used
 The graph